The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Empirical corrections

-The results are shown in Figure \ref{fig:4}.
+The results are shown in Figure~\ref{fig:4}.
 The maximum differences between real and estimated training accuracies are about 0.130 ($N\gg L$), 0.076 ($N\cong L$), and 0.104 ($N\ll L$).
-There may have two reasons why the differences are not small in some cases of $N\gg L$: 1) in the fitting process, we do not have enough samples of $N\gg L$ so that the corrections are not perfect.
-2) the reason why the differences are greater for higher real accuracies is similar to the 2-D situation discussed above.
+There may be two reasons that the differences are not small in some cases of $N\gg L$: 1) in the fitting process, we do not have enough samples for which $N\gg L$, so that the corrections are not perfect; 2) the reason why the differences are greater for higher real accuracies is similar to the 2-D situation discussed above.

 In addition, we estimate training accuracy on 40 random cases.
-For each case, the $N,\ L\in [100,\ 20000]$ and $d\in [2,\ 24]$, but principally $d\in [2,\ 10]$ because in high dimensions, almost all cases’ accuracies are close to 100\% (see Figure \ref{fig:4}).
-Figure \ref{fig:5} shows the results.
+For each case, the $N,\ L\in [100,\ 20000]$ and $d\in [2,\ 24]$, but principally we use $d\in [2,\ 10]$ because in high dimensions, almost all cases’ accuracies are close to 100\% (see Figure~\ref{fig:4}).
+Figure~\ref{fig:5} shows the results.
 Each case is plotted with its real and estimated training accuracy.
-That the overall R-squared value is about 0.955 indicates good estimation.
+The overall R-squared value is about 0.955, indicating good estimation.